Posted by Ryan Roper

 Creating a Background Template in PowerPoint

 The first thing I did for this example was create the background template in PowerPoint.
 The advantage of using PowerPoint (or something similar) is that it has rich graphics capabilities (including gradient effects!) that go a long way to making your dashboard background look really nice.
-Once you have it the way you like, save the slide as an image file (I used a PNG, but you might want to play around with others).
+Once you have it the way you like, save the slide as an image file (I used a PNG, but you might want to play around with others).TIP: When sizing your dashboard and/or your PowerPoint slide, keep in mind that an inch in PowerPoint corresponds to 96 pixels in a GoldSim dashboard.
+So, for example, an 8x6 inch PowerPoint slide (width to height) corresponds to a 768x576 dashboard in GoldSim.

-When you insert your exported image into a dashboard, be sure to right-click on the image (after inserting it) and select the option Order->Send to Back so that it doesn’t cover up any text or graphics already inserted into your dashboard.
+right-click on the image (after inserting it) and select the option Order->Send to Back so that it doesn’t cover up any text or graphics

 Creating Text Controls that Blend into the Background